PhilMele/M1Project/README.md

 **Second set of images** are used as background image in the Top Section of the other pages: local_business.html(`assets\images\local_business\main_image`), public_sector.html(`assets\images\public_sector\main_image`), contact_us.html (reusing: `assets\images\local_business\main_image`) and thank_you.html (reusing: `assets\images\local_business\main_image`).

-   **Note**: these images exist in 2 versions (under and over 500px).
-These two version were created to adapt to screen width and performance requirements between mobile and desktop version.
+These images exist in 2 versions: under and over 500px.

+These two versions are created to adapt to screen width and performance requirements between mobile and desktop version.
 These images are switched automatically upon reaching a certain screen size width (500px) through media queries which can be found in : `assets\styles.css`

 **Third set of images** are the cards displaying current customers identify: name, logo and image of the venue.

-All these images have been converted to .webp and compressed to improve performan}ce of site and lighthouse scoring.
+All these images have been converted to .webp and compressed to improve performance of site and lighthouse scoring.

 ### 2.4 Wireframes <a name="wireframes"></a>
 Content for Wireframes goes here.